Skip to content

 Polling client only

 EmscriptenWebSocketTransport is designed exclusively for use with SignalFishPollingClient.
-It is not compatible with SignalFishClient::start(), which requires a Tokio runtime to spawn a background task.
-The transport's recv() uses std::future::pending() when no messages are buffered — a real async runtime would hang forever waiting for a waker that never fires.
+It is not compatible with SignalFishClient::start(), which requires a Tokio runtime to spawn a background task and requires Send + 'static.
+This transport is driven by the engine's frame loop through the polling methods.

 Connection timing